infinitemh/RedditWiper/README.md

 ##  Running the Script

-See the usage guide below.
+See the usage guide below (python reddit_wiper.py --help).
 Running the file without any options will go through all of your Reddit comments and submissions and ask you to confirm each deletion.

     usage: RedditWiper.py [-h] [-n] [-e] [-c NUMBER_OF_COMMENTS | -C] [-s NUMBER_OF_SUBMISSIONS | -S]